karlho/informationmanagement/workshop/ApplicationDevelopment/2-connect-database.md

       | MacOS         | Windows   |
       |:-------------:|:-------------:|
       | nano mysite/settings.py       |notepad mysite\settings.py |
-    * Edit the file mysite/settings.py using nano (MacOS) or notepad (Windows), find "DATABASES" dictionary, change it to
+    * Edit the file mysite/settings.py using nano (MacOS) or notepad (Windows)
+      * You can use your favorite editor and find the file in Finder (Mac) or File Explorer (Windows)
+    * Once you open the file, find "DATABASES" dictionary, use copy and paste and change it to:
     ```python
         DATABASES = {
         'default': {